kesselaprod/openwrtopensslguide/README.md

 ### Certificate Installation

-This is a bit tricky, because we need to combine certificates, upload them to our router and add them to the trusted stores.
+This is a bit tricky, because we need to upload the proper certificates to our router and add them to the trusted stores on our client devices.

 I advise you to copy the needed files first from your OpenSSL bin directory to a new directory so you won't lose track of the important ones.